AndreyRGW/sd-webui-temperature-settings/README.md

 And CLIP in the future

+**!
+The code will be uploaded when I achieve a minimally working version of the attention switch !**

 <p align="center">
 <img src="xyz_grid-00011.png"><br>
 <code>outdoors, girl, red hair, sunset, natural lighting, (bokeh:1.3), Porta 160 color, full body shot</code><br>